mjaquiery/genetics-snakemake/README.md

 # On KCL CREATE we have to go via mamba
-conda create --name test-mamba -c conda-forge mamba conda activate test-mamba mamba create -c conda-forge -c bioconda -n snakemake snakemake
+conda create --name test-mamba -c conda-forge mamba conda activate test-mamba mamba create -c conda-forge -c bioconda -c r-tidyverse -n snakemake snakemake
 # Run 'mamba init' to be able to run mamba activate/deactivate
 # and start a new shell session.
 Or use conda to activate/deactivate.
 # (test-mamba) $ mamba init